ttaylor14/pybaseball-database/README.md

 Run file:
 'StatcastPull.py'

-* Safe Guard is in place, but Stacast Data begain in 2008
+* Safe Guard is in place, but Stacast Data began in 2008

 This file will pull all statcast data for 1 season